-Category Factor Description Environmental Climate change Evaluation of a company's efforts to mitigate the impact of physical risk material climate-related physical risks within its operations management and/or supply chain.
-Environmental Assessment of how effectively a company mitigates material impact management risks and exploits opportunities related to its environmental impact and that of its supply chain. our Product Evaluation of a company's product strategy to capture vir design/impact opportunities and mitigate risks driven by environmental Er regulation or consumer preferences.
-Culture and human Assessment of how the company manages material risks and capital management opportunities in its direct workforce in order to achieve its business goals.
-Supply chain Evaluation of how the company identifies, mitigates and management monitors material social risks in its supply chain, such as child labour or worker exploitation.
+Category Factor Description Environmental Climate change physical risk management Evaluation of a company's efforts to mitigate the impact of material climate-related physical risks within its operations and/or supply chain.
+Environmental impact management Assessment of how effectively a company mitigates material risks and exploits opportunities related to its environmental impact and that of its supply chain.
+Product design/impact Evaluation of a company's product strategy to capture opportunities and mitigate risks driven by environmental regulation or consumer preferences.
+Culture and human capital management Assessment of how the company manages material risks and opportunities in its direct workforce in order to achieve its business goals.
+Supply chain management Evaluation of how the company identifies, mitigates and monitors material social risks in its supply chain, such as child labour or worker exploitation.
 Customer treatment Assessment of the company's approach to topics which impact customer trust and satisfaction, and which may also carry regulatory risk.
 These include product safety, data privacy and marketing practices.
-Product Evaluation of the company's product strategy to capture Social design/impact opportunities and mitigate risks as a result of changes in consumer preferences or regulation driven by societal Sc concerns.
+Social Product design/impact Evaluation of the company's product strategy to capture opportunities and mitigate risks as a result of changes in consumer preferences or regulation driven by societal concerns.